Generic selectors

 Jesus’ role as our savior in God’s plan of salvation is unique in all the world because He was eternal God before His physical manifestation.
 This renders his sacrifice as much greater than that of any other being because He created all things.
 In that regard:

-ACTS 4:10, 12 Be it known to you all, and to all the people of Israel, that in the name of Jesus Christ the Nazarean, Whom you crucified, but Whom God has raised from the dead, by Him this man stands before you whole. … 12 And there is no salvation in any other [name], for neither is there another name under heaven which has been given among men, by which we must be saved.
+ACTS 4:10, 12 “let it be known to you all, and to all the people of Israel, that by the name of Jesus Christ of Nazareth, whom you crucified, whom God raised from the dead, by Him this man stands here before you whole. … 12 “Nor is there salvation in any other, for there is no other name under heaven given among men by which we must be saved.

 If the Holy Spirit is a living being, then how can it be that Jesus Christ was filled with the Holy Spirit and yet is the only name given for salvation?
 The Holy Spirit was in Jesus Christ without measure.
 Measure means a portion, so the fullness of the Holy Spirit was in Him.
 This is important because Jesus had the full measure of the Holy Spirit throughout His life, suffering, and death.
 If the Holy Spirit is a living being, should not there be two names by which men are saved?
 Obviously, that contradicts plain scripture; therefore, the Holy Spirit is clearly not a living being.